 Adjustment Number of Times Used

 Balance sheet adjustments

-Payables 78
+Payables 54

-Inventory 77

-Receivables 77
+Receivables 52

+Inventory 52

-Property, plant, equipment 7
+Property, plant, equipment 4

-Other ≤ 3
+Other ≤3

 Accounting adjustments

 LIFO to FIFO inventory accounting 34

+Other 15

-Accounting reclassifications (e.g., from COGS to operating expenses) 11
+Accounting reclassifications (e.g., from COGS to operating expenses) ≤3

-Stock option 9

-Reclassifying certain amortization ≤ 3

-Special items ≤ 3

-US GAAP to foreign GAAP ≤ 3

-Other ≤ 3

-Profit level indicator adjustments (used to "back into" one PLI from another)
+Profit level indicator adjustments (used to "back into" one PLI from another PLI)

-Operating expense 6
+Operating expense ≤3

-Other ≤ 3
+Other ≤3

 Miscellaneous adjustments

+Other 6

-Goodwill value or amortization 6
+Goodwill value or amortization ≤3

-Foreign exchange ≤ 3
+Stock-based compensation ≤3

-Geographic adjustments ≤ 3
+Geographic adjustments ≤3

-Marketing allowance ≤ 3

-Other ≤ 3

 At the core of most APAs are comparables.
 The APA Program works closely with taxpayers to find the best and most reliable comparables for each Covered Transaction.
 In some cases, CUPs or CUTs can be identified.
-In other cases, profit data on comparable business activities of independent companies are used in applying the CPM or a profit split method.
+In other cases, profit data on comparable business activities of independent companies are used in applying the CPM or a Profit Split Method.
 Generally, in the APA Program's experience since 1991, CUPs and CUTs have been most often derived from the internal transactions of the taxpayer.